Factory of the future: Safran activates fully-automated helicopter engine turbine blade production line

 Initiated in 2012, the line is today 100 % operational.
 With a 900 square metre footprint, the new production line features several robots and automated cells capable of performing every process (milling, polishing, etching, 3-D control, and surface finishing) from raw material to finished, ready-to-assemble turbine airfoil.
 Operators have been locally trained to adapt their skills to this new production line.
 It can produce more than 100,000 airfoils a year.
 Turbine blades are among the most complex parts in an aero-engine to produce.
 Designed to sustain high temperature and constraints, their manufacturing tolerance is measured in microns.

-Philippe Darmayan, Alliance Industrie du Futur President, will christen the production line an « Industry of the Future Showcase » on 6 December 2016, during the Salon Convergence pour l'Industrie du Futur.
-Also present will be Christophe Sirugue, Secretary of State for Industry at the Ministry of Finance and the Economy.
-The award distinguishes companies that have developed innovative industrial projects
+Philippe Darmayan, Alliance Industrie du Futur President, announces « Industry of the Future Showcase » labelling of this production line.
+Official announcement will happen on 6 December 2016 during the Salon Convergence pour l’Industrie du Futur, in presence of Christophe Sirugue, Secretary of State for Industry at the Minister of Finance and the Economy.
+This labelling celebrates company which has developed an innovative industrial project with numerical content.

 Laurent Mazoué, Safran Helicopter Engines EVP Operations, says that opening of this « line of the future » “marks a new step in our “Factory of future” strategy which will maintain our manufacturing capacity at a world-class level.
 The automated and robotized production line will also greatly improve our competitivity and manufacturing agility and contribute to a high level of customer satisfaction.
 The skills and expertise of our teams, a key element in this project, will also be transformed”.